The Privacy Scorecard report is a tool used to assess and evaluate the privacy practices of organizations and companies.

 Over the last decade, trends at the global scene indicate growing interest and commitment to enactment/adoption and strengthening of data protection laws.
 This has largely been motivated by wide spread social media complaints and scrutiny of violations, abuses and breaches and the general interest for countries to comply with internationally recognised laws and standards.
 By 2020, it was projected that about 137 new countries globally would enact data protection laws in addition to the 50 countries that strengthened their laws in this area in the last decade alone.

 This great ray of hope transcends to the African continent.
 By February 2023, 36 out of 54 African countries are for example said to have adopted data protection and privacy laws with 16 signing onto ‘the African Union Convention on Cyber Security and Personal Data Protection adopted on 27 June 2014 (“Malabo Convention”) and thirteen countries have ratified it.
 As a result, 2022 was projected to be a year of more robust enforcement of this newly adopted framework.
-The 2023 privacy score card to a large extent aims at establishing how this prediction played out in selected countries of Zimbabwe, Uganda, Kenya and Mauritius.
+The 2023 Privacy Scorecard Report to a large extent aimed at establishing how this prediction played out in selected countries of Zimbabwe, Uganda, Kenya and Mauritius.

 2022